Loading organizations...

 Key people at StartupHighway.

-StartupHighway was founded by Darius Zakaitis (Co-founder).
+StartupHighway was founded in 2011 by Darius Zakaitis (Co-founder).

-StartupHighway was founded by Darius Zakaitis (Co-founder).
+StartupHighway was founded in 2011 by Darius Zakaitis (Co-founder).

 StartupHighway is a Baltic startup accelerator and early seed-stage fund based in Vilnius, Lithuania, established in 2011 to maximize value for innovative technology startups through tailored support.[1][3][4]
 Its mission centers on providing individually customized acceleration programs, including seed funding, free co-working space, access to an international mentor network, market entry opportunities, and expert guidance adapted to each startup's unique needs, rather than a one-size-fits-all model.[1][5]
 The firm focuses on early-stage tech ventures across sectors like technology, healthcare, fintech, and consumer products, without industry restrictions, and has accelerated 17 companies from Lithuania, Latvia, Estonia, Italy, the UK, and Russia, with over half securing follow-on funding from angels or VCs.[1][4]
 It emphasizes preparing startups for scalable growth and investment readiness, fostering the Baltic and CEE startup ecosystem.[1][8]